Chapter 01

 Industry: Utility Software

-Proof navigator: Tools service lane / Tools dock
+Proof navigator: Explore practical tools / Tools dock

 Outcome: One design grammar now powers many privacy-first utilities without fragmenting the user experience.